-The GOP enables foreign portfolio investment.
+The GOP allows foreign portfolio investment.
 Neither the GOP nor its Central Bank place restrictions on international transactions.

-Morgan Stanley Capital International (MSCI) maintained the Emerging Market status of the Lima Stock Exchange (BVL), which was under review for reclassification to Frontier status as it included only three securities meeting the size and liquidity requirements for emerging-market equities.
+Morgan Stanley Capital International (MSCI) maintained the Emerging Market status of the Lima Stock Exchange (BVL), which was under review for reclassification to Frontier status in 2017.

 The private sector has access to a variety of credit instruments.
 Mutual funds managed USD 7.8 billion in December 2016.
 Private pension funds managed a total of USD 42 billion in February 2017.